AMD's Path To Datacenter Revenue Growth And How It Impacts Intel

 Source: AMD

-The bulk of MPU volumes in the datacenter segment hovers at the mid to low end, or comparatively the Xeon E5-1650 V4 series and below.
-Pricing tends to hover at appx. $400 to $500 in terms of average selling price, according to Mercury Research.
-Therefore, the most important products among the items listed by AMD is the 120W to 155W variants of the line-up.
+The bulk of MPU volumes in the datacenter segment hovers at the mid-to-low end, or comparatively the Xeon E5-1650 V4 series and below.
+Pricing tends to hover at approximately $400 to $500 in terms of average selling price, according to Mercury Research.
+Therefore, the most important products among the items listed by AMD are the 120W to 155W variants of the line-up.
 We believe the highest volume product from AMD is likely the EPYC 7351P, which directly matches the performance/price threshold of the average datacenter processor.

 Therefore, we expect AMD's volumes to come predominantly from its EPYC 7300 series, which has both a performance/price advantage when compared to the Xeon E5-1650 V4, which is currently listed at $629, and has comparatively fewer cores/thread count and lower TDP (capping performance even with throttling of voltage).
 The EPYC 7351P has 16 cores and 32 threads, which compares to Xeon E5-1650 at 6 cores and 12 threads.